ZeeCoder/generator-z-frontend/README.md

 For additional details about a particular file's role, check out the comments.

+**Classname naming conventions**

+Presentational classes and javascript hooks must be separated.

+Components must be prefixed with `c-`,
+Javascript hooks must be prefixed with `js-`.

 **The `styles/overwrites/` folder**

 In this folder only 3rd party overwrites can be placed.